lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 Let's begin with the very basic.
 What does it mean that a study is a cohort study?
-The cohort study design in general has a very specific features.
-For one, cohorts usually are scientific studies to investigate how factors influence the  risk for a disease.
+The cohort study design in general has very specific features.
+For one, cohorts are usually scientific studies to investigate how factors influence the risk for a disease.
 In cohorts, there is always a time component, as in there is a temporal aspect to the data.
-And lastly, but most importantly, is that participants in a cohort always share a common characteristic.
+And lastly, but most importantly, participants in a cohort always share a common characteristic.
 For instance, in the Nurses' Health Study from the United States, all participants are married female nurses.

 ---